∞Using RVM with God

 rvm wrapper ruby@gemset [scope] [binary-name]

-is the binary to generate a wrapper for.
+binary-name is the binary to generate a wrapper for.
 Hence, creating

-can be used as ruby@gemset
+To simplify current can be used as ruby@gemset and currently used

 ruby will be used for wrappers generation, eg: